dybran/Project-25/Project-25.md

 ![](./images/cr.PNG)

-__Create and EBS-CSI Driver for the Cluster__
+__Create EBS-CSI Driver for the Cluster__

-An EBS CSI driver is a crucial component in a Kubernetes cluster that utilizes Amazon Elastic Block Store (EBS) for persistent storage.
+An __EBS CSI driver__ is a crucial component in a Kubernetes cluster that utilizes Amazon Elastic Block Store (EBS) for persistent storage.
 It enables seamless integration between Kubernetes and EBS, allowing for dynamic provisioning, management, and lifecycle control of EBS volumes for containerized applications.

 Here are the key reasons why an EBS CSI driver is essential for a Kubernetes cluster: